Use of the house or apartment after divorce

 If the real estate is exclusively owned by one spouse and is not part of the community property (SJM), it is of course not subject to property settlement after divorce.
 At the same time, it should be noted that the other spouse has acquired a “right of residence” in the property during the marriage.

-In the event of a divorce, the owner of the property can apply to the court for the eviction of the other spouse.
-In its decision, the court should take into account not only the ownership right itself, but also the possible protection of the weaker partner and the child entrusted to his/her care.
 In the context of a divorce, the court may make the eviction conditional on the provision of alternative accommodation, possibly including an obligation on the property owner to contribute to part of the cost of the new accommodation.
 This typically happens if there are minor children living in the household or if the other spouse’s situation is otherwise socially or medically complicated.
 In exceptional cases, the second spouse may also retain the right to the home.

-Again, the best solution for both former partners is an agreement that can clearly stipulate under what conditions and for how long the other spouse can continue to use the property, thus avoiding litigation and uncertainty.
+Again, the best solution for both former partners is an agreement(which we will prepare for you) which can clearly stipulate under which conditions and for how long the other spouse can continue to use the property, thus avoiding litigation and uncertainty.

 Rental housing: who stays in the rental apartment after the divorce?

-If the spouses lived in a rental apartment during the marriage, the situation is different after the divorce compared to ownership.
+If the spouses lived in a rented apartment during the marriage, the situation is different after the divorce compared to ownership.
 As a rule, the spouses have joint tenancy.
 This is because even if only one of the spouses is the original tenant, a joint tenancy automatically arises after the marriage, unless the spouses agree otherwise.
 After the divorce, the spouses can agree who will continue to live in the apartment.
 It is ideal to conclude this agreement in writing and to inform the landlord of the change.
-This agreement is usually closely related to childcare arrangements.
+This agreement is usually also closely related to childcare arrangements.

 If an agreement is not possible, one of the spouses can ask the court to decide which of them will be able to continue the tenancy.
 The court will usually consider the social and financial circumstances of both parties, their health, care of minor children and other aspects that may affect their housing situation.
 The court’s decision may also include an obligation for the other spouse to vacate the apartment.